The Maryland Genealogical Society Journal and Bulletin

 was a series of occasional articles in MGS News

 and its predecessor, the MGS Newsletter

-, by MGS Board Member Robert Barnes.
-Bob is the author of many source books, compiled family histories, and guides, and has taught many courses in genealogical research and lectured at genealogical conferences.
+, by the late Robert Barnes.
+Bob was the author of many source books, compiled family histories, and guides, and taught many courses in genealogical research and lectured at genealogical conferences.
 An archive of his articles is available to MGS members in the Members Only

 section of the web site.